Daphne-Qin/UniverseGazers/README.md

 - Revamp `Coin` class to store information for only one shape
 - Added deaths and coin-adding
 - Generally organized placement of methods and added comments
 - We have our MVP!
-YAY!
+YAY! (well, minus the `Spacemen` objects but those contribute minimally to the mechanics of the game, if at all).
+This thing works the way we intended.

 ### May 26, 2022
 **Judy** worked on the `Game` and `Obstacle` class.
 I finished two constructors in the `Obstacle` class, and added one line of code to the `move()` method in the class.
 She also added 3 methods to the `Game` class, which include `makeObstacleList()`, `makeBulletList()`, and `makeSpacemenList()`.
 Now, an `Obstacle` object appears when we run the program, but so far it doesn't move to the left yet.